nealey/homepage/content/blog/2022-10-04-CLRG-cheating.md

 "the panel from hell".
 Let's be optimistic and assume that all 5 of these adjudicators are not bribeable.

-Naking both of these together, we can guess that 6 to 9 of the adjudicators at All Irelands 2019 were in on this racket.
+Taking both of these together, we can guess that 6 to 9 of the adjudicators at All Irelands 2019 were in on this racket.

 There's a lot of math to get into here: accounting for how the overall